-Thomas Oliemans Baritone (amsterdam, netherlands)

-THIS SEASON Papageno in Die Zauberflöte at the Met, Mahler's Symphony No. 8 with the Portuguese Symphony Orchestra, Bluebeard in Bluebeard's Castle with the Philharmonie Zuidnederland, Dr. Falke in Die Fledermaus at Dutch National Opera, Helmut in the world premiere of Mark-Anthony Turnage's Festen at Covent Garden, Fauré's Requiem with the Rotterdam Philharmonic Orchestra, and concerts throughout the Netherlands.
+Thomas Oliemans baritone (amsterdam, netherlands) THIS SEASON Papageno in Die Zauberflöte at the Met, Mahler's Symphony No. 8 with the Portuguese Symphony Orchestra, Bluebeard in Bluebeard's Castle with the Philharmonie Zuidnederland, Dr. Falke in Die Fledermaus at Dutch National Opera, Helmut in the world premiere of Mark-Anthony Turnage's Festen at Covent Garden, Fauré's Requiem with the Rotterdam Philharmonic Orchestra, concerts with the Amsterdam Sinfonietta and Royal Concertgebouw, and recitals throughout the Netherlands.
 MET APPEARANCES Papageno (debut, 2023).

 CAREER HIGHLIGHTS He has sung Papageno at Dutch National Opera, English National Opera, the Festival d'Aix-en-Provence, and in Bergen, Barcelona, Basel, Toulouse, and Nante.
+He regularly appears at Dutch National Opera, where his roles have included the Father-in-Law in the world premiere of Sarriaho's Innocence, Pluto in the world premiere of Manfred Trohjahn's Eurydice-Die Liebenden, Blind, Don Alfonso in Così fan tutte, Lescaut in Manon Lescaut, Schaunard in La Bohème, and Peter in Hänsel und Gretel, among others.
 He has also appeared at Staatsoper Berlin and the Salzburg Festival; in Hamburg, Madrid, Gothenburg, Rome, Strasbourg, and Geneva; and with leading orchestras throughout Europe.

-Golda Schultz SOPRANO (BLOEMFONTEIN, SOUTH AFRICA)
+The Cast CONTINUED

-THIS SEASON Pamina in Die Zauberflöte at the Met, Anne Trulove in The Rake's Progress at the Paris Opera, Countess Almaviva in Le Nozze di Figaro at the Bavarian State Opera, Agathe in Der Freischütz in Dresden and in concert with the Kammerakademie Potsdam, Donna Anna in Don

-Giovanni at the Festival d'Aix-en-Provence, and concerts throughout Europe.
+Golda Schultz soprano (bloemfontein, south africa) THIS SEASON Pamina in Die Zauberflöte at the Met, Anne Trulove in The Rake's Progress at the Paris Opera, Countess Almaviva in Le Nozze di Figaro at the Bavarian State Opera, Agathe in Der Freischütz in Dresden and in concert with the Kammerakademie Potsdam, Donna Anna in Don Giovanni at the Festival d'Aix-en-Provence, and concerts with the BBC Symphony Orchestra, Tonhalle-Orchester Zürich, Orchestre de Paris, Royal Concertgebouw Orchestra, and at the Deutsche Oper Berlin and Gstaad New Year Music Festival.
 MET APPEARANCES Adina in L'Elisir d'Amore, Anne Trulove, Countess Almaviva, Clara in Porgy and Bess, Sophie in Der Rosenkavalier, Nannetta in Falstaff, and Pamina (debut, 2017).
 CAREER HIGHLIGHTS She was previously a member of the ensemble at the Bavarian State Opera, where her roles have included Agathe, Countess Almaviva, Micaëla, Liù in Turandot, Pamina, and Musetta in La Bohème, among others.
-She was a member of the State Theater in Klagenfurt and has also appeared at Covent Garden, the Glyndebourne Festival, Staatsoper Berlin, the Vienna State Opera, the Salzburg Festival, and La Scala, among others.
+Between 2013 and 2014, she was a member of the State Theater in Klagenfurt.
+She has also appeared at the Edinburgh International Festival, Covent Garden, Glyndebourne Festival, Dallas Opera, Staatsoper Berlin, Vienna State Opera, Salzburg Festival, Lucerne Festival, La Scala, San Francisco Opera, Cape Town Opera, and in Zurich, Bordeaux, Tokyo, and Hamburg.

-Shenyang BASS-BARITONE (TIANJIN, CHINA)

-THIS SEASON The Speaker in Die Zauberflöte at the Met, Varlaam in Boris Godunov at Dutch National Opera, and concerts throughout China and Europe.
+Shenyang bass-baritone (tianjin, china) THIS SEASON The Speaker in Die Zauberflöte at the Met, the world premiere of Yao Chen's Sentiments: Autumn with the China National Center for the Performing Arts Orchestra, Aaron Zigman's Émigré with the Deutsches Symphonie-Orchester Berlin and China Philharmonic Orchestra, Varlaam in Boris Godunov at Dutch National Opera, and Dvorak's Stabat Mater with the Hong Kong Philharmonic Orchestra.
 MET APPEARANCES The Speaker in The Magic Flute, Masetto in Don Giovanni (debut, 2009), Garibaldo in Rodelinda, and Colline in La Bohème.

-CAREER HIGHLIGHTS Recent performances include Kurwenal in Tristan und Isolde at the Glyndebourne Festival, Don Pizarro in Fidelio in concert with the Los Angeles Philharmonic and the Tonhalle-Orchester Zürich, Tiresias in Stravinksy's Oedipus Rex in concert with the Munich Philharmonic Orchestra, and the Herald in Lohengrin at the Paris Opera.
-He has also appeared with the Shanghai Symphony Orchestra, London Philharmonic Orchestra, Berlin Philharmonic, Boston Symphony Orchestra, Philadelphia Orchestra, and New York Philharmonic, among others.
+CAREER HIGHLIGHTS Recent performances include Kurwenal in Tristan und Isolde at the Glyndebourne Festival, Don Pizarro in Fidelio in concert with the Los Angeles Philharmonic and the Tonhalle-Orchester Zürich, Tiresias in Stravinsky's Oedipus Rex in concert with the Munich Philharmonic Orchestra, and the Herald in Lohengrin at the Paris Opera.
+He has also appeared with the Shanghai Symphony Orchestra, London Philharmonic Orchestra, Orchestra dell'Accademia Nazionale di Santa Cecilia, Berlin Philharmonic, Orchestre National de Lyon, Boston Symphony Orchestra, Philadelphia Orchestra, and New York Philharmonic Orchestra, among others.
 He is a graduate of the Met's Lindemann Young Artist Development Program.